coding-to-music/coding-to-music.github.io/docs/source/myGuides/How-to-move-files-when-developing-in-a-container.rst

 run this from OUTSIDE the container, to import files into the container

+MUST have a blank line following the directive

 .. prompt:: bash

    ls -l
    -rw-r--r-- 1 tmc tmc     54218 Apr 17 03:59 budesonide_3_cropped-768x992.jpg